Deep Breathing for Beginners

 How to Practice Deep Breathing

-- Breathe in through your nose to a count of three, inhaling deep into your torso, filling your belly with air.
-Try to keep the shoulders relaxed and down.
+- Breathe in through your nose to a count of three, filling your belly with air.

-- Exhale through your nose to a count of three, allowing your belly to deflate, as if you are watching a balloon deflate.
-You can even say the word “calm” while exhaling.
+- Exhale through your nose to a count of three, allowing your belly to deflate.

 PEP Buddy is a simple, portable, clinically proven medical device that reduces breathlessness so you can increase your activity level.
 PEP Buddy can also help to prevent significant declines in blood oxygen levels during activity.